dkrolikowski/tull_coude_reduction/docs/source/page_echelle_trace.rst

 	:width: 90%
 	:alt: Example hyper-fit to the 0th order coefficient of the trace fits.

-The initial fitting of the trace and subsequent vetting of the polynomial fits is done with the :py:func:`fit_full_trace <trace_echelle.fit_full_trace>` function.
+The initial fitting of the trace and subsequent vetting of the polynomial fits is done with the :py:func:`fit_full_trace <modules.trace_echelle.fit_full_trace>` function.

 :purple:`Diagnostic plot:` a multi-page plot showing a similar figure as above for each coefficient on its own page is output in the ``trace`` subdirectory.